Quantifying Sharpness - Part Two

-I've gathered some information from testing my custom knife sharpening routine with the Edge On Up BESS sharpness tester.
+I've gathered information from testing my knife sharpening protocol with the Edge On Up BESS sharpness tester.
 A few of the findings were a bit unnerving at first.
-The good news is when you have a way to quantify and measure your work, you can control and improve your process!
-Here's what I came up with in a completely unscientific presentation.
+The good news is that when you have a way to quantify and measure your work, you can control and improve your process!
+Here's what I came up with in a completely unscientific presentation on making the sharpest edges and

-While those tests definitely provide "feedback" on the quality of edges, they don't offer a number.
-Say an edge shaves hair cleanly and push cuts phonebook paper with no slicing action, that's SHARP.
+While those tests provide "feedback" on the quality of edges, they don't offer a number or "quantify sharpness."
+Say an advantage shaves hair cleanly and push cuts phonebook paper with no slicing action; that's SHARP.
 But how much sharper than SHARP might it be?
+We want the sharpest edges we can reasonably get.

-A chart came with the tester(shown left) showing how some fairly well known edged tools measure up to each other.
-For instance, the sharpest measured edge on the chart is a Feather double edge razor blade, at 50 grams to cut the test media (1.76 oz).
+I like testing methods that give a reading of what is being tested.
+A micrometer will read ".0001-.0005", and a Rockwell hardness tester will read 62.5HRC.
+A "Knife Sharpness Scale" chart came with the Edge on Up knife sharpness tester(shown left) showing how some fairly well known edged tools measure up to each other.
+For instance, the sharpest edges measured on the chart are double edge razor blade, measured at 50 grams to cut the test media (1.76 oz).
 New utility razors come in between 150 and 200 grams, and new high end factory cutlery between 250 and 350 grams.
 Anything above that is considered "in need of maintenance", and I completely agree!
 So I decided to do some testing, of course.

 I sharpened five knives for a customer according to my usual protocol.
-Since this was the first time I had seen these kitchen blades, I thinned the edges at 13 degrees per side until a burr was raised on both sides.
+Since this was my first time seeing these kitchen blades, I thinned the edges at 13 degrees per side until a burr was raised on both sides.
 After buffing the burr away, I sharpened them on the Hapstone fixed angle sharpener at 16 DPS with bonded diamond stones at 80, 240, 400, 800, 1200, and 2000 grit.
-After the stones the knives were stropped with hard backed strops, leather loaded with fine white polishing paste, denim loaded with Flitz chrome polish, and finished on leather loaded with .25 micron diamond paste, ten strokes per side with each of the strops.
-Each of these was blades tested on the Edge On Up in three places along the edge, and all measurements for the five knives was between 180 and 230 grams.
-They all slice cut phonebook paper and shaved arm hair with a slight pull.
-Needless to say I was disappointed!
+After the stones, the knives were stropped with hard-backed strops, leather loaded with fine white polishing paste, denim loaded with Flitz chrome polish, and finished on leather loaded with 1-micron diamond paste, ten strokes per side with each of the strops.
+Each of these blades was tested on the Edge On Up Knife Sharpness Tester in three places along the edge, and all measurements for the five knives were between 180 and 230 grams.
+They all slice and cut phonebook paper and shaved arm hair with a slight pull.
+Needless to say, I was disappointed!
+(But here is WHY we test and measure features!
+A guess is just a guess, not a fact!)

-I went back to the Hapstone at 2000 grit and raised a burr on one of the knives only, and deburred it on the Hapstone with a 3000 grit ceramic stone, no stropping.
-180 grams.
-Three light strokes on the denim/Flitz, 170 grams.
-Three strokes on the .25 diamond/leather, 160 grams.
-Easily shaving arm hair with no noticeable pull.
-Looking back I'm certain I was overstropping the edges and rounding the apex.
-To test this, I resharpened all five blades at 2000 grit, followed with the 3000 grit ceramic, and three strokes each on the denim/Flitz and .25 micron leather.
+I returned to the Hapstone at 2000 grit, raised a burr on one of the knives only, and deburred it on the Hapstone with a 3000 grit sintered ceramic stone, no stropping.
+I tested 180 grams.
+Three light strokes on the denim/Flitz, and tested 170 grams.
+Three strokes on the 1-micron diamond/leather, 160 grams.
+I was easily shaving arm hair with no noticeable pull.
+Looking back, I'm confident I was overstropping the edges and rounding the apex.
+To test this, I resharpened all five blades at 2000 grit, followed by the 3000 grit ceramic, and three strokes each on the denim/Flitz and 1-micron leather.
 Retesting the edges found they all fell between 140 and 175 grams.
-Well within the utility razor window on the BESS scale.
-These results were what I was expecting from my regular sharpening protocol, and had I not purchased this instrument I may have never known what was causing the inferior (to me) edges!
-I believe now that I have "the feel" of pressure on the strops I can test every 5-10 edges to verify that I'm still on track.
+Well, within the utility razor window on the BESS scale.
+These results were what I expected from my regular sharpening protocol, and had I not purchased this instrument, I may have never known what was causing the inferior (to me) edges!
+I believe that now that I have "the feel" of pressure on the strops, I can test every 5-10 knives to verify that I'm still on track.

-I also believe I could sharpen blades into the 100 gram range with more testing and trial and error.
-I know it would increase the expense of sharpening for customers, and that fine and keen an edge wouldn't last long.
-That doesn't seem cost effective for the customer at this time, or a good use of my time.
-I'd love to hear your thoughts on this post, on sharpening in general, and what you think of this blog in particular.
+I believe I could also sharpen blades into the 100-gram range with more testing and trial and error.
+I also know it would increase the expense of sharpening for customers, and that an edge keen wouldn't last long on a cutting board.
+That doesn't seem cost-effective for the customer, or a good use of my time.
+I'd love to hear your thoughts on this post, on knife sharpening in general, and what you think of this kind of post or page in particular.
 Get in touch if you like!

 More FREE Learning: